 A good moderator is a dependable viewer who actively wants to help the streamer grow their channel.
 They check the streamer’s chat and remove any comments that don’t align with the broadcaster’s channel rules.
-Good moderators are welcoming to newcomers and help interact with them by answering questions about the streamer and their content.
+Good moderators know all the mod commands and are welcoming to newcomers and help interact with them by answering questions about the streamer and their content.
 They should be dependable and trustworthy.

 In this post, we will talk about what you should look for in a moderator and how to fill those positions with the right people.
 There are always people who genuinely want to help you.
 Make sure you thank them and appreciate them for their efforts.